About Us

 For over 40 years, the Old Louisville Neighborhood Council has sought community-based solutions to problems.
 Neighborhood leaders have fought urban blight leading to rejuvenated communities.
 Today, the national preservation district of Old Louisville boasts the largest contiguous collection of Victorian mansions in the United States.

-Together we advocate for historic preservation, plant trees, work in a community garden, serve as good stewards of Central Park, work on zoning issues, establish neighborhood watch programs, put on free concerts in Central Park, give to the most vulnerable in our community, and support our local businesses.
+Together we advocate for historic preservation, plant trees, work in a community garden, serve as good stewards of Central Park, work on zoning issues, collaborate with the government on infrastructure changes, put on free concerts in Central Park, and support our local businesses.
 Yet, we are always striving to do more.

 "We are always striving to do more."

 Old Louisville’s commitment to the arts is unparalleled.
-The St. James Court Art Show is the top outdoor art show in America.
+The St. James Court Art Show is the top outdoor art show in America, set in the heart of historic Old Louisville.
 The Kentucky Shakespeare Festival in Central Park is the longest-running outdoor Shakespeare festival in the country.
 Old Louisville LIVE is a series of free concerts in Central Park.

-The gateway to Old Louisville is the Historic Old Louisville Visitors Center in Central Park, operated by the OLNC.
+The gateway to Old Louisville is the Historic Old Louisville Visitors Center in Central Park, operated by the Old Louisville Neighborhood Council.
 Guided walking tours offer visitors historical and architectural information about one of Kentucky's finest heritage tourism destinations.

 To advocate, promote, and protect Old Louisville’s historic architecture and streetscapes within a diverse neighborhood of residents and businesses while advancing artistic and cultural events to build community.